 5. Paying Taxes on income retained by the trust.

-6. Complying with regulations regarding minors, those with special needs, or creditors to maximize ggov't benefits or minimize against loss.
+6. Complying with regulations regarding minors, those with special needs, or creditors to maximize gov't benefits or minimize losses.

 We can arrange for more specific services such as property and financial asset management at your request.

 We can help you leave your mark.
 Call 540-319-4111,